barraponto/python-steamdesktop/README.rst

 Python Steam .desktop file manager

+Finds desktop entries for games installed through Steam and adds the `Steam` category.
+Makes it possible to group the entries in some Desktop Environments.

-* Free software: BSD license
+* Free software: GPL3 License

 Installation
 ============